 Student Health Services

 The Health Services Office is open 9 a.m. to 3 p.m., Monday through Friday when classes are in session.
-Staffed by a registered nurse, it is open to students who have paid the General Activities Fee.
+Staffed by Physician Assistants, it is open to students who have paid the General Activities Fee.
 Please note, the office is not open in the summer.
 Health Services is for the assessment and treatment of acute or sudden illnesses or injuries.
 The Health Services Office is located in the NSU Student Center, Room 230.
 Phone: (605) 626-7694.

 The Student Center is the community center for Northern State University students, faculty, administration and guests.
 It offers a variety of services, conveniences and amenities and provides a place for activities outside the classroom.
-The NSU Student Center is open seven days a week until eleven p.m. during the regular academic year except during holidays and extended breaks.
+The NSU Student Center is open Monday through Friday until 11 p.m. and 10 p.m. on weekends during the regular academic year except during holidays and extended breaks.
 For more information call (605) 626-3007.